peterjobes/jekyll-now/_posts/2020-06-23-some-people-never-learn.md

 Setting off up Cheviot again on Friday felt quite routine.
 These are familiar hills.
 A blanket of cloud had draped itself over the tops and, just a couple of miles in, I realised that my legs weren't in the mood to play.
 My calf was struggling and my head dropped on the steep climb off Scald Hill onto the top of Cheviot.
 Something wasn't right.

+>What I'd forgotten is that Comb Fell is the place dreams go to die.

 The plan was to join up Cheviot and Hedgehope via Comb Fell, rather than cutting across the valley floor.
 It's part of The [Cheviot Goat](https://cheviotgoat.com/) route – a challenge I often flirt with the idea of but have yet to sign up for.
 What I'd forgotten, however, is that Comb Fell is the place dreams go to die.

 Comb Fell isn't a hill, it's not a mountain, it's basically just a massive lump of sodden peat thrown at the end of the Harthope Valley.
 It's endless amounts of clag as far as the eye can see.
 Wading through it you wonder whether your next step will be up to your ankles or your knees.